rubytogether/rubytogether.org/app/views/news/2016-02-29-february-2016-monthly-update.html.md

 ## Budget & Expenses

-From December 19 to January 18, including Travis CI paying up front for an entire year, Ruby Together took in $18,556.94.
+From January 19 to February 19, including Travis CI paying up front for an entire year, Ruby Together took in $18,556.94.
 In total, we spent $21,355.40.
 Here's a breakdown of where the money went:

   - $4,500 for 30 hours of developer time on Bundler at $150/hour
   - $2,887.50 for 19.25 hours of developer time on RubyGems.org at $150/hour